Applications for a single-use plastic exemption

 Under the regulations, the Chief Executive Officer (CEO) can provide an exemption to a person or class of persons for a prescribed plastic item or prescribed drinking straw, for a specified, kind or in specified circumstances, or both, where the CEO considers that it is reasonably necessary to do so.
 Exemptions must be granted for a specified period and can be subject to conditions.
 Where significant numbers of applications are received of a similar type, the CEO may elect to provide an exemption to a class of persons rather than to individual people.

-To meet the goals of Western Australia’s Plan for Plastics (June 2021) the Department of Water and Environmental Regulation (the department) will use the Single-use plastics exemption application considerations to guide decisions on exemption applications.
+To meet the goals of Western Australia’s Plan for Plastics, the Department of Water and Environmental Regulation (the department) will use the Single-use plastics exemption application considerations to guide decisions on exemption applications.

 What plastic items can I apply for an exemption for?

-Exemptions can be applied for prescribed plastic cups, bowls, plates, non-polystyrene food containers, cutlery, drink stirrers, expanded polystyrene takeaway food containers and drinking straws.
+Exemptions can be applied for prescribed plastic foodware, bowls, plates, non-polystyrene food containers and the lids applied.
+As well as cups and cup lids, cutlery, drink stirrers, drinking straws, microbeads, degradable plastics and expanded plastic packaging.

 Exemptions cannot be given for the supply of prescribed plastic bags.